 Adrian home prices are not only among the most expensive in Oregon, but Adrian real estate also consistently ranks among the most expensive in America.

-Unlike some cities, Adrian isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Adrian are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Adrian is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Adrian is a city of professionals, service providers, and managers.
 There are especially a lot of people living in Adrian who work in teaching (32.26%), food service (15.05%), and healthcare (10.75%).

 The per capita income in Adrian in 2022 was $32,579, which is middle income relative to Oregon and the nation.
 This equates to an annual income of $130,316 for a family of four.
 However, Adrian contains both very wealthy and poor people as well.